 The armory door opens, and Dexter emerges with a confused-looking Kissy in tow.
 My quarterback is wearing clothes, but her black fuck-me boots and leotard leaves nothing to the imagination.
 She's holding the hand of a teenager whose mother happens to be standing within easy range of kicking me in the nuts.

-“Mom!”
-Dexter says, his eyes wide with excitement.
-“I want you to meet the quarterback!
-This is Kissy!
-She’s an android!
-She’s going to teach me how to talk to girls!
+“Mom,” Dexter says, his eyes wide with excitement.
+“I want you to meet the quarterback.
+This is Kissy.
+She’s an android.
+She’s going to teach me how to talk to girls.
 Isn’t she amazing?”

 Oh, no. This isn’t happening.
 I feel my day turn to absolute shit, hear the bells of doom and everything.
 This is worse than him getting hurt.
 Jint works for Echelon.
 She knows everything about everyone on this entire goddamn ship.
 Including Kissy.
 Parents usually see their pristine kids poisoned by a myriad array of forces over several years.
 In Jint’s eyes, it’s going to happen all at once, right here.
 Today.
 Jint will blame me for corrupting her son.
 I press myself up against the wall and try to turn invisible.